 Furthermore, the technology advancement enables a larger role of government censorship in the communication process.
-Poell and Dijck (2015) point out that, though the government is unable to control the thoughts of people directly, they can still control the communication process via a biased algorithm.34 In China, most social media are tightly monitored by the government and the central government often sent out direct instructions on what contents should be promoted and sent to users.35
+Poell and Dijck (2015) point out that, though the government is unable to control the thoughts of people directly, they can still control the communication process via a biased algorithm.
+In China, government tightly monitor most social media and send out instructions on what contents should be promoted among users.

-Moreover, citizens' perception of the media censorship would alter their understanding of politically sensitive information.
-Huang (2017) points out that the credibility of rebuttals
+Moreover, citizens' perception of the media censorship alters their understanding of politically sensitive information.
+Huang (2017) points out that the credibility of rebuttals to political rumors in authoritarian regimes differs significantly in credibility according to the source: whether it's official, quasi-official or non-official.
+Due to the existence of censorship,

-^{33.} Yachuan Xiong, "Research on the Formation and Coping Strategy of Public Opinion Violation in the Era of Micro-blog: A Case Study of Operation Room Self-timer Case" [in CN], Journal of Hubei Adult Education Institute 22, no. 1 (January 2016): 71-75.
+33. Yachuan Xiong, "Research on the Formation and Coping Strategy of Public Opinion Violation in the Era of Micro-blog: A Case Study of Operation Room Self-timer Case" [in CN], Journal of Hubei Adult Education Institute 22, no. 1 (January 2016): 71-75.

-^{34.} Thomas Poell and Jose van Dijck, "Social Media and Journalistic Independence" [in English], in Media independence : working with freedom or working for free?, xii, 291 pages; (New York; London: Routledge, Taylor & Francis Group, 2015, 2015).
+34. Thomas Poell and Jose van Dijck, "Social Media and Journalistic Independence" [in English], in Media independence : working with freedom or working for free?, xii, 291 pages; (New York; London: Routledge, Taylor & Francis Group, 2015, 2015).

-^{35.} Tian, The Forbidden Garden: Censorship in China.
+35. Tian, The Forbidden Garden: Censorship in China.